Neutrino Mass Matrices with Generalized CP Symmetries and Texture Zeros: Analysis, Results, and Discussion

 A common feature of various modifications of TBM mixing like TM$_1$ and TM$_2$ is that they predict a neat correlation between $\theta_{23}$ and $\delta$ and as $\theta_{23}$ tends to maximal mixing, CP violation also tends to be maximal ($\delta$ tends to $\frac{\pi}{2}$ or $\frac{3 \pi}{2}$).
 We obtain similar correlations between $\theta_{23}$ and $\delta$ for CP symmetries X$_1$ and X$_2$ when we impose the texture zeros.
 The correlations are distinct for each pattern and would act as one of the distinguishing features of these patterns as experiments improve their precision on these parameters.

 An interesting prediction of these patterns that distinguishes them from the patterns derived from TM$_1$ and TM$_2$ mixing is a correlation between $\theta_{12}$ and $\theta_{23}$ (and hence with $\delta$).
 Clearly, the neutrino mass matrices with generalized CP symmetries and texture zeros are highly testable and will face a close scrutiny from the precision measurements.
-These predictions for correlations between $\theta_{12}$, $\theta_{23}$, and $\delta$ are depicted in Figures \ref{fig:FigX1NHAng}, \ref{fig:FigX1IHAng}, \ref{fig:FigX2NHAng}, and \ref{fig:FigX2IHAng}.
+These predictions for correlations between $\theta_{12}$, $\theta_{23}$, and $\delta$ for some of the allowed cases are depicted in Figure \ref{fig:FigAng}.

-Like all neutrino mass matrices with texture zeros, with or without additional symmetries, there exists a complementarity between predictions for $\theta_{23}$ and $\delta$ among certain patterns.
+Like all neutrino mass matrices with texture zeros, with or without additional symmetries, there exists a complementarity between predictions for $\theta_{23}$ and $\delta$ among certain patterns related through 2-3 permutation symmetry \cite{Fritzsch:2011qv}.
 The pattern $M_{12} = 0$ is complementary to $M_{13} = 0$ and the pattern $M_{22} = 0$ is complementary to $M_{33} = 0$.
 This complementarity arises because the expression of $M_{12}$ ($M_{22}$) in terms of masses, mixing angles, and phases transforms to $M_{13}$ ($M_{33}$) under exchange